 Principles of content negotiation

-Not AcceptableHTTP response codes by the server (agent-driven negotiation or reactive negotiation), that is used as the fallback mechanism, but is very rare.
+415(Unsupported Media Type) HTTP response codes by the server (agent-driven negotiation or reactive negotiation), that are used as fallback mechanisms.

 Server-driven content negotiation

-In server-driven content negotiation, or proactive content negotiation, the browser (or any other kind of useragent) sends several HTTP headers along with the URL.
-These headers describe the preferred choice of the user.
-The server uses them as hints and an internal algorithm let it choose the best content to serve to the client.
-The algorithm is server-specific and not defined in the standard.
-See, for example, the Apache 2.2 negotiation algorithm.
+In server-driven content negotiation, or proactive content negotiation, the browser (or any other kind of user agent) sends several HTTP headers along with the URL.
+These headers describe the user's preferred choice.
+The server uses them as hints and an internal algorithm chooses the best content to serve to the client.
+If it can't provide a suitable resource, it might respond with

 Even if server-driven content negotiation is the most common way to agree on a specific representation of a resource, it has several drawbacks: